Executive Summary

 Why Not Buy Now

-- NVIDIA validation: $2B investment + multi-billion purchase commitment = unprecedented demand visibility
+- NVIDIA validation: $2B investment + multi-billion purchase commitment = demand floor through 2028

-- Margin trajectory: Path from 25% to 30%+ operating margins as capacity utilizes
+- Margin trajectory: Path from 25% to 40%+ operating margins as scale benefits compound

-- S&P 500 inclusion: Expands institutional buyer base
+- S&P 500 inclusion: Permanent institutional demand expansion

-- Aschenbrenner thesis: The smartest money in AI infrastructure is long this name
+- Aschenbrenner thesis: The smartest money in AI infrastructure remains long this name

-Analysis based on: AlphaVantage financial data, 4 quarters of earnings transcripts (Q1-Q4 FY2025), Q2 FY2026 earnings release, NVIDIA partnership press release, SEC EDGAR 10-K review, company investor relations materials.
+Analysis based on: AlphaVantage financial data, 4 quarters of earnings transcripts (Q1-Q4 FY2025), Q2 FY2026 earnings release and 10-Q, Q3 FY2026 guidance, NVIDIA partnership press release (March 2026), five-fab expansion announcements, SEC EDGAR filings, Lumentum investor relations materials.
+Refreshed April 2026 with current price data.